AndreKelling/yak/README.md

 Forked the yak redaxo setup for a SCSS workflow based on the [demo_base](https://github.com/FriendsOfREDAXO/demo_base) AddOn.
 Find in depth setup and deploy information on [yak base repo](https://github.com/yakamara/yak) readme.

+## Requirements

+* have your prepare your local apache server setup
+* have node and npm installed

 ## Install

-1. prepare your local setup

 1. put your URL into `/.env` file